 Critical care CPT codes

-• Modifier 25 — used when a significant, separately identifiable E/M service is provided on the same day as another service, like a well-child visit plus treatment for strep throat.
+- Modifier 25 – used when a significant, separately identifiable E/M service is provided on the same day as another service, such as a well-child visit plus treatment for strep throat.
+The documentation must clearly show that the additional visit was distinct.

-Quick habit: Teach providers to write in plain language when a separate service was performed: “In addition to preventive services, evaluated and treated acute pharyngitis.”
+Teach providers to write in plain language when a separate service was performed: “In addition to preventive services, evaluated and treated acute pharyngitis.”
 That one line justifies modifier 25 cleanly.
-Modifiers are also a frequent target in payer audits and is just as important as choosing the right CPT.
+Modifiers are also a frequent target in payer audits and are just as important as choosing the right CPT.

 Telemedicine updates